Soft Ricotta Castagnole Recipe

 - Heat a small saucepan with enough oil for castagnole to float.
 Using a teaspoon make a small balls and fry them until evenly golden-brown (90 seconds).
 You can fry several at a time, but don't overcrowd the pan or the temperature will drop too much.

 - Drain on paper towels and dust with icing sugar when slightly cooled.
 You can also bake the castagnole instead of frying.
-In that case, place them on the baking tray lined with parchment paper and bake at 180°C for about 15 minutes.
+In that case, place them on the baking tray lined with baking paper and bake at 180°C for about 15 minutes.
 Castagnole are the best while still warm!

 Home > Italian Dessert Recipes > Soft Ricotta Castagnole Recipe